luyadev/luya/docs/guide/concept-elements.md

 # Html Element Component

-The basic idea behind the {{\luya\web\element}} component is based on a behavior known from *AngularJS Directives*.
+The basic idea behind the {{\luya\web\Element}} component is based on a behavior known from **AngularJS Directives**.
 In a huge web project you have several HTML parts you may have to use in several locations but with different contents.
 Lets assume you have a teaser box which contains a title and a picture.
 So variables are the picture and the title, but the HTML base will be the same on all pages.

 Basic example of a HTML partial wich will be reused in different pages with different contents: